 Although our daughter thinks ‘Hamiliton’, anytime I mention going to see Alexander, Alexander Springs is the only Alexander on my mind, and for some very good reasons.

 Located in the Ocala National Forest, Alexander Springs is a favorite swimming hole and outdoor recreation area for families.
 Parents with little children appreciate the lake-like environment, sandy bottom, and shallow depths.
 The older and adventurous get a kick out of swimming the path around the water lilies and snorkeling the wide and deep springs farther from shore.

-Alexander Springs is a 1st magnitude spring and pumps out 70 million gallons of water a day.
-The bottom of the Alexander Springs basin slopes gently down the farther you get from shore, before dropping to depths of 1o feet around the spring pool.
-Arm yourself and the kids with snorkels and masks if you plan to check out the springs.
-The glittering turquoise waters around the springs remain a constant 72°F year-round- which may seem warm to some, can actually get chilly after a while, but there are plenty of places around the shoreline to sit and warm up in the Florida sun.
+The glittering turquoise waters around the springs remain a constant 72°F year-round, which may seem warm to some, but can actually get chilly after a while.
+Luckily, there are plenty of places around the shoreline to sit and warm up in the Florida sun.
 There’s even a sandy area for kids to dig in the dirt.

 Hiking the Timucuan Trail

 A boardwalk path beside the swimming hole takes you deep into the swamp.
 The sounds of kids enjoying the swimming hole soon fade into the distance.